tuvd08/gxninhmy/wp-content/plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 CHANGELOG:
+v2.6.5 - 11/05/2015
+- Fixed PHP error on Extended Users on WordPress 4.2 (thanks to Ryan Marshall and Josie Stauffer)
+- Fixed PHP notice on cimy_uef_functions.php at line 673 when using avatar Extra Field (thanks to rossini7777)

+v2.6.4 - 31/12/2014
+- Fixed a DoS security issue on file, avatar and picture Extra Fields where a blog's user can delete random server's files All versions between v0.9.5 and v2.6.3 (included) are vulnerable (credit to Sébastien Payet)
+- Fixed a DoS security issue on file, avatar and picture Extra Fields where user can 'hide' multiple files on the server All versions between v0.9.5 and v2.6.3 (included) are vulnerable (credit to Sébastien Payet)
+- Added Hungarian (Balázs Németh)

+v2.6.3 - 03/10/2014
+- Fixed the upload of files when 'Form confirmation' is enabled (thanks to Max)
+- Fixed date range was not going beyond -/+10 years (thanks to LH)
+- Fixed PHP notice when updating an user in its profile and a file/picture/avatar is not uploaded (thanks to Adrian)
+- Fixed PHP error on multiple files upload when 'Form confirmation' is enabled
+- Fixed PHP warning when using dropdown-multi and 'Form confirmation' is enabled
+- Fixed avatar thumbnail was not automatically created when 'Form confirmation' is enabled
+- Fixed Securimage captcha returned 'Typed code is not correct' error for correct codes when 'Form confirmation' is enabled
+- Fixed 'true' error appears in some cases when 'Form confirmation' and captcha are enabled together
+- Fixed use of deprecated function 'image_resize'
+- Added Dutch (Wietse Stienstra)
+- Updated Swedish (Hugo Krantz)
+- Updated Securimage Captcha to v3.5.4

 v2.6.2 - 18/04/2014
 - Fixed date picker on registration page was conflicting with Google Chrome's one (thanks to Francesca)
 - Updated Securimage Captcha to v3.5.2